dell/csm-docs/content/v2/csidriver/installation/helm/powerflex.md

 Starting CSI PowerFlex v1.5, `dell-csi-helm-installer` will not create any Volume Snapshot Class during the driver installation.
 There is a sample Volume Snapshot Class manifest present in the _samples/_ folder.
 Please use this sample to create a new Volume Snapshot Class to create Volume Snapshots.

-*NOTE*
-Support for v1beta1 snapshots is being discontinued in this release.

 ### What happens to my existing Volume Snapshot Classes?

-*Upgrading from CSI PowerFlex v2.0 driver*:
+*Upgrading from CSI PowerFlex v2.1 driver*:
 The existing volume snapshot class will be retained.

 *Upgrading from an older version of the driver*:
-It is strongly recommended to upgrade the earlier versions of CSI PowerFlex to 1.5 or higher, before upgrading to 2.1.
+It is strongly recommended to upgrade the earlier versions of CSI PowerFlex to 1.5 or higher, before upgrading to 2.2.